 All units of this modem I’ve used were of version 2 (CM1000v2).
 For this reason, I’m not sure about the differences between the CM1000v2 vs CM1000, which is the original version that’s no longer available.

 So this review is to reaffirm that this is an excellent choice for a Gigabit Cable Internet.
-In a way, the CM1000 is the bridge between the CM600, which is great for a sub-Gigabit plan, and the CM2000 that supports up to 2.5Gbps broadband speeds.
+In a way, the CM1000 is the bridge between the CM600, which is great for a sub-Gigabit plan, and the CM2000 which supports up to 2.5Gbps broadband speeds.

-If you’re on the market for a new modem, currently at less than $150, the Netgear CM1000 is a safe choice.
+If you’re in the market for a new modem, currently at less than $150, the Netgear CM1000 is a safe choice.
 By the way, if you’ve been paying the monthly rental fee for using your IPS equipment, chances are you’ll get your money back after less than a year after swapping that out.
 Get it!

 Netgear CM1000: A reliable and straight forward Gigabit-class DOCSIS 3.1 modem